 - Initially a high dose of an antithyroid drug

 - Your doctor will review the dose after about 3 - 8 weeks

 - A blood test will be done on review to check your thyroid levels

-- The drug dose may be reduced if there is improvement
+- The drug dose may be adjusted if there is improvement

 Are there any side effects?

-- Sometimes minor ones, such as nausea, or a rash
+- Sometimes minor ones, such as nausea, altered taste sensation or a rash

 - Very rarely, a serious side effect called agranulocytosis where the white blood cell count may be lowered.
-Watch out for signs of sore throat, unexplained fever or mouth ulcers and if you notice any of these go to see a doctor immediately to seek a full blood count and do not take another tablet until told it is safe to do so
+Watch out for signs of sore throat, unexplained fever or mouth ulcers and if you notice any of these go to your GP or nearest Accident and Emergency department to request a full blood count and do not take another tablet until told it is safe to do so

 - Very rarely, PTU can cause serious liver injury.
 If you notice yellowing of the eyes or skin, go to see a doctor immediately and ask for a liver enzyme test